hypergeek-dev/Mindful-Zensations/README.md

 <img src="https://github.com/hypergeek-dev/Mindful-Zensations/blob/bc8de70b9875c2448313e64a114b97f7ffce5440/assets/readme_images/meditation_page.jpg" alt="meditationpage"><br>
 Basic explanation of meditation<br><br>
 <img src="https://github.com/hypergeek-dev/Mindful-Zensations/blob/bc8de70b9875c2448313e64a114b97f7ffce5440/assets/readme_images/about_me.jpg" alt="aboutmepage"><br>
-Short description of my background and my reasons for my approach to designing the website<br><br>
+Short description of my background and my reasons for my approach <br><br>

+The footer
+The footer with its simple design.
+Provides links to information on dyslexia and autism, an ambience-audio player and links for my github and linkedin pages.
+<br><br>
+#### Testing
 I have tested the viewport with digital tools and in real deployment on actual phones, ipads and PC.<br><br>

 Among the digital tools I can mention chrome-dev tools and https://ui.dev/amiresponsive <br><br>